dragozzine/PhoDyMM/README.md

 The output will be a theoretical lightcurve (in *.lcout) and list of transit times (in tbv*.out for each planet).
 These files are described below.
 For an example, see the readme.txt in `runs/Kepler-36`

-## Fitting to Data to Generate Posteriors
+## Fitting to Data to Generate Posteriors (Outdated, please follow the Step-by-step instructions below)

 To run a demcmc, you must change the first line in phodymm.c from
 ```#define demcmc_compile 0```